Garford-Putilov armoured car: After the Civil War

 By December 1921 only 26 of these 30 Garfords are accounted for in the records, of these 15 were working and 11 were undergoing repair.

 Practically all of the armoured vehicles were worn out, especially the chassis.
 They were particularly affected by the complete lack of spare parts, which could only be purchased overseas.
 In view of this the decision was taken in 1923 to completely change the chassis of the vehicles to ones suitable for use on train tracks thus turning them into armoured rail cars.
 This task was carried out at the Bryansk Machine-building Plant, where 21 Garfords were sent (however it is not known whether all of them were refurbished).
 In 1931 the commission of the Armoured Vehicle Directorate issued an order for the decommissioning of all obsolete types of armoured vehicles including the Garfords.
 Curiously the order contains information about 27 armoured vehicles of the Garford–Putilov type, this figure does not agree with the data from 1921 or 1923 (26 and 21 vehicles in existence respectively).
 One way or another during the 1930s all the Garfords were dismantled, usable armour and chassis were transferred for use by the Red Army and unsuitable ones were sent to the Military Funds Bureau.
 A number of publications suggest the use of Garford–Putilovs by the Red Army during the Second World War, this is only indirectly indicated by a few German photographs showing captured "trophy" Garfords both serviceable and damaged.
 Although it is impossible to establish the time and place that the photographs were taken, it is reasonable to believe that the photographs depict Garfords captured by the German Army during the First World War.

 Captured vehicles

-During the 1st world war and the Russian Civil War several Garfords ended up with Russia's enemies and also countries formed after the collapse of the Russian Empire.
+During World War 1 and the Russian Civil War several Garfords ended up with Russia's enemies and countries formed after the collapse of the Russian Empire.